alparslanozturk/redis-cluster/README.md

 ( then 6379 port changed automaticaly 7001-7009 )

-you should see like this;
+you should see like this for list all keys in cluster.

 ```
 redis-cli --cluster call 192.168.111.111:6379 keys "*"